Noah8820/UrbanZ/README.md

 Ruben:	Backend
 # urbanZ
 urbanZ should create a website for our imaginary clothing brand.
 The website should be operated with a frontend and backend.
 We have divided the work among ourselves as follows:

-Ilija:&nbspBackend
+Ilija:    Backend

 Ruben:    Backend

 Noah:     Frontend

 ## Must-have goals:
 The website must be viewable and functional.